 The Brigalow Lands Development Scheme in Queensland began in 1962 and involved the clearing and development of brigalow scrub land for producing beef cattle and other primary products.
 Originally, about 1.73 million hectares in the Fitzroy River Basin were to be developed.
 In 1965 the area of the Scheme was increased to about 2.01 million hectares, and in 1967 the area increased to about 4.52 million hectares with an extra 2.51 million hectares in the McKenzie-Isaacs River Basin being included in the Scheme.

-Now for the myths in the EnviroWild letter to the Governor General: 2
+Turning to the myths in their EnviroWild letter to the Governor General:

 CLAIM… “On 29th January 1999 the Governor of the State of Queensland, the Representative of the Crown in Queensland was moved into the “Constitution Act 1867” as a parliamentary secretary and a public official.”